brashrebel/wp-activity/readme.txt

 - new link

 Users can see what other members do in the blog.
 Great for multi-users blogs or community blogs.
-Admins can see activity events in the admin plugin page.

 User who don't want to appear can hide its activity from profile.
 In that case, this user activity is not stored in database.